2025–26 Leicester City F.C. season: Pre-season

 Prior to the season starting, Ruud van Nistelrooy mutually agreed with the club to step down as manager on 27 June 2025.
-His replacement, Martí Cifuentes, was announced as manager on 15 July 2025, signing a 3-year contract with the club.
+His replacement, Martí Cifuentes, was announced as manager on 15 July 2025, signing a three-year contract with the club.

 Leicester played their first pre-season friendly against Peterborough United on 5 July 2025 on their training ground, which was won 3–1 by The Foxes after Louis Page scored in the 63rd minute, before Chris Conn-Clarke equalised for the visitors in the 74th minute, after which Page grabbed his brace in the 78th minute and Silko Thomas made it 3–1 to The Foxes, marking their first pre-season win.

 On 12 July 2025, Leicester hosted another friendly at their training ground, this time against their sister club Oud-Heverlee Leuven, also owned by King Power.
-The game was played in 4 halves of 45 minutes, and Leicester won the game 2–1, after OHL defender Takahiro Akimoto scored an Own Goal to make it 1–0 to The Foxes, before Jovan Mijatović equalised for the visitors.
+The game was played in four halves of 45 minutes, and Leicester won the game 2–1, after OHL defender Takahiro Akimoto scored an own goal to give Leicester the lead, before Jovan Mijatović equalised for the visitors.
 Then, Jordan Ayew scored a 119th-minute winner to win the game 2–1.

-Then, The Foxes travelled to Austria for their pre-season tour and had 3 games scheduled against Zalaegerszeg, Karpaty Lviv and Köln.
+Then, The Foxes travelled to Austria for their pre-season tour and had three games scheduled against Zalaegerszeg, Karpaty Lviv and Köln.

-The first of these games was played on 19 July 2025 against Zalaegerszeg, which Leicester won 0–1 thanks to a Jordan Ayew goal in the 70th minute.
-On 25 July, the squad was split into half to play 2 games on the same day, against Karpaty Lviv and Köln.
+The first of these games was played on 19 July 2025 against Zalaegerszeg, which Leicester won 1–0 thanks to a Jordan Ayew goal in the 70th minute.
+On 25 July, the squad was split into half to play two games on the same day, against Karpaty Lviv and Köln.
 The Foxes won against Karpaty Lviv 1–2 thanks to a Patson Daka brace after falling behind due to a Yaroslav Karabin goal in the 48th minute.
 Then, Leicester took on Köln in their final game of their pre-season tour, which they lost 1–3, courtesy to goals from Sebastian Sebulonsen, Luca Waldschmidt and Florian Kainz.
 Kasey McAteer scored the only Leicester goal in the 43rd minute.

 Leicester then finished off their pre-season with a home game against Fiorentina on 3 August 2025.
-Leicester won the game 2–0 thanks to 1st half goals from Jordan Ayew and Abdul Fatawu.
+Leicester won the game 2–0 thanks to first half goals from Jordan Ayew and Abdul Fatawu.

-On 9 August 2025, the shirt numbers for the First Team were announced ahead of Leicester's opening Championship clash against Sheffield Wednesday.
+On 9 August 2025, the squad numbers for the First Team were announced ahead of Leicester's opening Championship clash against Sheffield Wednesday.